Skip to main content

 Can I Get a Mortgage 6 Times My Salary?

-Sometimes — 6× is the high end of the mainstream market, and only 9 UK lenders reach it.
+Sometimes — 6× is the high end of the mainstream market, and only 6 UK lenders reach it.
 Expect a real income stretch: the lowest entry points start around £40,000 at smaller building societies, while the big banks usually open their 6× tier from about £75,000.
 On £50,000 that is £300,000; on £75,000 it is £450,000.
 It needs a solid income, a clean profile and full affordability — and a few routes, like Nationwide's Helping Hand, are first-time-buyer schemes.
+Last reviewed July 2026.

 Which UK Lenders Lend 6× Income?